fnaumenko/isChIP/README.md

 There are no reasons to prohibit the attempt to apply the formal ChIP-seq protocol to the single cell simulation.<br>
 Here are the *in silico* experiments on sequencing of formal TFBS using MDA, PCR, and both techniques sequentially, as compared to conventional sequencing.

+*Template* consisted of 1000 conditional TFBS with a length of 10.<br>
+The first two tests are sequencing 100 nominal cells, which corresponds to 100,000 real cells with a total loss of 99%.
+At a given background level of 1%, such experimental data can be considered satisfactory (test 1 with size selection) and good (test 2 without size selection).
+These tests are given for comparison, as a reference.

 At the moment, MDA is usually applied to superlong fragments, 10 kb and more.
-They indeed provide a fairly massive output, however, the specific density remains low, and the accuracy of binding site positioning is far from satisfactory.
+They indeed provide a fairly massive output, however, the specific density remains low, and the accuracy of narrow binding site locating is far from desired.
-Test 4 is generated on the basis of a distribution with an average fragment length of only 1260 bp, but it already demonstrates unsatisfactory positioning.<br>
+Test 4 is generated on the basis of a distribution with a mean fragment length of only 1260 bp, which is rather moderate, but it already demonstrates unsatisfactory positioning.<br>
-To maintain this issue, tests were performed on short fragments.<br>
+To maintain this issue, contrary to popular belief tests were performed on short fragments.<br>
-*Template* consisted of 1000 conditional TFBS with a length of 10.
-All tests were performing with background level of 1%.

 Size selection drastically reduces MDA output, therefore, all tests, except for 1, were performed in the absence of size selection.<br>
-For successful MDA amplification, not only the initial fragment length is critical, but also the length of read, which limits further displacement reaction.
+For successful MDA output, not only the initial fragment length is critical, but also the length of read, which limits further displacement reaction.
-Short amplicons should make the greatest contribution.
+It seems obvious that short amplicons should make the greatest contribution.
-To check this assumption, tests 7-8 are made for short reads.
+To check this assumption, tests 7-8 were performed on short reads.<br>
 Indeed, test 8 can be considered quite successful.

 | test | cells | frag distr | read len | MDA | PCR cycles | rel peak dens |
 |:---:|:---:|:---:|:---:|:---:|:---:|---:|